RomelClavel/RomelClavel/README.md

 -   ✉️  You can contact me at [romelclavel.dev@gmail.com](mailto:romelclavel.dev@gmail.com)
 -   🧠  I'm learning Flutter and NextJS at the time.
 -   🤝  I'm open to collaborating on any project that sounds interesting and fun.
--   ⚡  Started studting something related to code just because.
-Now I love it.
+-   ⚡  Started studying something related to code just because.
+I now love it.

 ## Skills